 Note that when you search IP addresses through the tool above, or use any other tools found when you Google 'IP address locator,' the result you get is your public IP address.
 This is different than your private IP address, which you find through your computer.
 Read about how to check an IP address in Windows 7, Windows 10, Windows 11, or on an iPad to learn how to find your device's private IP.

-If you want know how to find your IP address, visit the WhatIsMyIP.com home page to see your IP address as it is listed.
+If you want know how to find your IP address, go to the What's My IP home page to see your IP address as it is listed.
 This is your public IP; it will also tell you what your IP location is and who your ISP is.
 Once you have an IP address, you can also do a reverse IP address lookup.
 A reverse IP lookup queries the IP addresses to return hostnames.
 With a typical IP lookup, you'd find the IP address of a website or domain; with a reverse IP lookup, you'd find the domain of an IP.
 To find the owner of an IP address, use the IP WHOIS lookup tool.

 Updating your IP location